-Before we get started you really need to understand the meaning of organic lifestyle – it’s not just about the food you eat or the skin care brands you buy, but the fact you deal with all life’s needs in a way that is best for your health, well-being, your bank account, and the environment.
+Before we get started, you need to understand the meaning of organic and healthy lifestyle.
+It’s not just about the food you eat or the skincare brands you buy, but the fact you deal with all life’s needs in a way that is best for your health, well-being, your bank account, and the environment.

-The ingredients that go into natural cleaning products — baking soda, vinegar, washing soda — are as cheap as can be.
+The ingredients that go into natural cleaning products — baking soda, white vinegar — It is cheap and easy to make.
+And if you want to be fancy, add a few drops of essential oils like peppermint, lemon, or lavender.
 The cost of making products from them is about one-tenth that of their commercial equivalents.

-Many stores brought beauty product contains fillers, harmful chemical ingredients, and filled with words you have no idea what it means.
-When you make your own beauty products, not only will you know exactly what goes inside, it is also cheaper.
-For example, I often use coconut oil as my body lotion.
+Many stores-brought beauty products contains fillers, harmful chemical, and filled with ingredient names you have no idea what it means.
+When you make your own beauty products, not only will you know exactly what it is inside, it is also cheaper.
+For example, I often use coconut oil as my body lotion, hair mask, and teeth whitening.
 It is single ingredients, inexpensive (in the long run because a jar goes a long way), and it works.

-If you are planting savvy, you can grow your own garden.
+If you have green thumb, you can grow your own garden.
 Even if you don’t have a backyard or balcony, you can still grow a few pots of herbs right in your house.

 As an organic lifestyle is becoming more and more in demand, many big chain stores like Walmart, Safeway, Costco, Trader Joes, and Target wants to be part of that lifestyle.
 Before heading to Wholefoods, check out the grocery store nearest to you first.